 If I had to pick any formal, published “change model” to use, I’d pick ADKAR.
-This methodology was created by Prosci Resarch, a company founded in 1994 for change management and other business processes.
-Their clients include over half of Fortune 100 companies to this day.
+I like it because it's one of the simpler change methodologies that get to the core of the issue.
+It was created by Prosci Resarch, a company founded in 1994 for change management and other business processes used by half of Fortune 100 companies.

 Okay, lets put some ‘meat’ on this model!
 Most change models were primarily designed for businesses, which can be overly complex.
 However, because of ADKAR's simplicity, it can work very well for “everyday use”.